 Cook is a computer science professor at Sacramento State, who will lead the Coding Academy for High School Students.
 This academy and one on Cyber Security are the newest offerings in the 2017 Summer Academies for High School Students at Sacramento State.

-Nicole Rogers, head of the Farm-to-Fork initiative for the Sacramento Convention & Visitors Bureau, answers questions about the inaugural Farm-to-Fork Summer Academy, hosted by the College of Continuing Education at Sacramento State.
+Nicole Rogers, head of the Farm-to-Fork initiative for the Sacramento Convention & Visitors Bureau, answers questions about the 2016 Farm-to-Fork Summer Academy, hosted by the College of Continuing Education at Sacramento State.

 The News10@9 newscast featured the Fashion Academy taught by Ernie Olson, professor emeritus at Sacramento State, and Esther Amato, a lecturer in the Family & Consumer Sciences Department.
 “It’s a little bit of everything: fashion illustration, creating marketing plans and actually sewing and having fun,” said Amato.